Impact of Social and Behavior Change Communication in Nutrition Specific Interventions on Selected Indicators of Nutritional Status

 The United Nations Decade of Action on Nutrition (2016-2025) emphasized both nutrition specific and nutrition sensitive interventions to alleviate malnutrition .
 While there are a number of nutrition specific approaches that have been proven to be successful and efficacious , it is unlikely that agreed upon nutrition related objectives such as in the Sustainable Development Goals and the World Health Assembly targets will be achieved without a dual strategy of implementing nutrition specific and sensitive interventions simultaneously.

 Nutrition specific approaches are those that address the immediate causes of malnutrition - inadequate dietary intake and illness.
-This could include, but not be limited to, the management of moderate and acute malnutrition, maternal and child micronutrient supplementation, and infant and young child feeding practices, and access to health services.
+This could include, but not be limited to, the management of moderate and acute malnutrition, maternal and child micronutrient supplementation, and infant and young child feeding practices.
 Additionally, a key component of a strong, synergistic approach for improving the health and nutritional wellbeing of mothers and children is the inclusion of Social and Behavior Change Communication (SBCC) .

 SBCC is a method of promoting positive change and employs a collection of tools and approaches that are informed by communication, behavior theory and marketing to improve adoption of and sustained changes in behavior.
 SBCC can serve as a stand-alone intervention but is increasingly used in combination with nutrition strategies to improve nutritional status.
 There is currently a paucity of evidence on the impacts of SBCC implemented in combination with nutrition specific interventions.